 Betternet uses third-party DNS servers, meaning that your web traffic could be routed through insecure servers.
 We experienced no leaks during our tests, except when using the Chrome extension, which leaked DNS requests.

 Within the Windows app, there is a feature called ‘Prevent IP leaks’, which is switched on as default.
 While it didn’t leak our IP when the function was switched off, we found the app routed DNS requests through many different servers.
 In contrast, it only routed them through one server when the switch was activated.
-We are awaiting comment from Betternet as to how this function prevents IP leaks exactly, but we’d recommend keeping it switched on.
+Betternet failed to reply to us regarding our question about how this function prevents IP leaks exactly, but we’d recommend keeping it switched on.

 Another thumbs down for privacy is the lack of a VPN kill switch, which is an essential feature that blocks internet traffic should the VPN connection drop.
 This prevents your IP address and online activities from being exposed to your ISP or other snooping third parties.